Pace brings together small groups of 6-10 people to work on their mental and emotional health.

 🤔 What we ask of you

-We ask members to commit to meeting weekly for 12 consecutive weeks.
+We ask members to commit to meeting weekly.
 100% attendance is expected, but we know that life happens and you may need to miss a session or two.

 Attending meetings on time and being fully present without distractions is the only requirement.
 There’s no homework or videos to watch between meetings.